Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Loganlea had a median income among taxpayers of $46,523 and an average of $50,428.
+AreaSearch's latest postcode level ATO data released for financial year ended June 30, 2022 shows Loganlea SA2 had a median income among taxpayers of $46,523 and an average of $50,428.
 This is below the national average.
-Greater Brisbane had a median income of $55,645 and an average of $70,520 in the same period.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Loganlea would be approximately $53,032 (median) and $57,483 (average) as of September 2025.
-Census data indicates household, family and personal incomes in Loganlea fall between the 13th and 26th percentiles nationally.
-Income analysis reveals that the largest segment comprises 35.1% earning $1,500 - 2,999 weekly (4,542 residents), similar to the surrounding region where this cohort represents 33.3%.
-Housing affordability pressures are severe in Loganlea, with only 78.5% of income remaining, ranking at the 20th percentile.
+In Greater Brisbane, the median was $55,645 and the average was $70,520.
+As of September 2025, based on Wage Price Index growth of 13.99% since financial year ended June 30, 2022, estimates are approximately $53,032 for median income and $57,483 for average income in Loganlea.
+Census data indicates household, family, and personal incomes in Loganlea fall between the 12th and 26th percentiles nationally.
+Income analysis reveals the largest segment comprises 35.1% earning $1,500 - 2,999 weekly, with 4,542 residents falling into this category.
+This aligns with the surrounding region where this cohort represents 33.3%.
+Housing affordability pressures are severe in Loganlea, with only 78.5% of income remaining after housing costs, ranking at the 20th percentile nationally.

 Frequently Asked Questions - Income